-According to the Maine Drug Data Hub a minimum of 8,907 individuals were saved from opioid overdoses during 2021.
-That is nearly the population of Old Orchard Beach, Maine, the state’s 14th largest town.
+According to the Maine Drug Data Hub there were a minimum of 29,868 nonfatal overdoses from 2021 to 2023.
+If those nonfatal overdoses represented individuals, that is over the population of South Portland, Maine, the state’s 4th largest municipality.
 These individuals survived due to two primary factors:

-Since 2019, the State of Maine has made State-supplied naloxone available to organizations and members of the community that wish to have-it-on-hand in case of an opioid overdose emergency or to distribute to individuals that use opioids as well as their loved ones.
-From July 2019 to August 2022 the Maine Naloxone Distribution Initiative and the Maine Attorney General’s Naloxone Distribution Program has distributed over 238,000 doses of naloxone to communities throughout Maine.
+Since 2019, the State of Maine has made State-supplied naloxone available to organizations and members of the community that wish to have-it-on-hand in case of an opioid-overdose emergency or to distribute to individuals that use opioids as well as their loved ones.
+From July 2019 to December 2023 the Maine Naloxone Distribution Initiative and the Maine Attorney General’s Naloxone Distribution Program has distributed over 458,000 doses of naloxone to communities throughout Maine.

 What is naloxone?
 (Narcan®)